Why PEMF Therapy and Shockwave Therapy Are Trusted for Healing

 Deciding Between the Two

-- You have chronic pain in tendons, ligaments, or bones that hasn’t responded to other treatments.
+- Shockwave therapy is recommended if you have chronic pain in tendons, ligaments, or bones that hasn’t responded to other treatments.
+It’s also ideal for targeting deep tissue damage to stimulate repair.

 Side Effects of Shockwave vs. PEMF Therapy